waldemarnt/concurrent-promises/README.md

 [![Build Status](https://travis-ci.org/waldemarnt/concurrent-promises.svg?branch=master)](https://travis-ci.org/waldemarnt/concurrent-promises)

 Sometimes we want to limit the number of concurrent promises like in HTTP requests or I/O. This library allows limit the number of concorrency.
+Different from libraries like: https://github.com/timdp/es6-promise-pool it allows retries and total control over the concurrency flow.

 # Example